Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

  # **General**

-This asset provides a simple, fully commented, finite state machine based controller, camera, as well as a properties HUD.
+This asset provides a simple, fully commented, weapon system for FPS games.

-A test map is provided to test the controller.
+A test map as well as a character controller are provided (the character controller is another asset i made some mounths ago : https://github.com/Jeh3no/Godot-Simple-State-Machine-First-Person-Controller)

 The controller use a finite state machine, designed to be easely editable, allowing to easily add, remove and modify behaviours and actions.